 So, Why Did We Name Our Company Pleiades?

-But then, we’ve always been a little too esoteric for our own good.
+But then, Nick and I have always been a little too esoteric for our own good.

 Cool… best fifty bucks Craig ever spent.